 Taking Charge: If you, or anyone you know, may benefit from mediation, then please call or send us an email.
 All communications are fully confidential, and the initial phone consultation is free.

 Service Area: Greater Kansas City, including Johnson County, Kansas.

-Fees & Payment: The fee is $250 per hour of mediation.
-There is a minimum charge of an hour for each mediation session.
-(In a typical divorce case, it takes an average of two hours of mediation to reach an agreement on all the issues.)
-Also, there is an additional $300 charge to prepare the related documents for filing with the Court is $300.
+Fees & Payment: The cost of mediation is $250 per hour.
+(There is a minimum charge of an hour for each mediation session.
+In a typical divorce case, it takes an average of two hours of mediation to reach an agreement on all the issues.)
+The cost to prepare the related documents for filing with the Court is $300.
 Finally, the cost for the referral attorney, who will file your paperwork in Court and take you through an uncontested hearing, is $250.
 Payment for mediation and document preparation is due at the end of the mediation session, and may be paid by cash, check, credit card, or NFC (like Apple Pay).
 Payment to the referral attorney is due when you send your signed divorce documents to the attorney.